 Tell your doctor if you are pregnant or plan to become pregnant.
-Your doctor may order a pregnancy test before starting this medication.
 You should not become pregnant while you are using melphalan.
 Melphalan may harm an unborn baby.
-Women of childbearing age should ask about reliable forms of birth control while using this medication and for 6 months after the last dose.
-Men with female partners of childbearing age should use reliable forms of birth control while using this medication and for 3 months after the last dose.
-If you or your partner become pregnant, talk to your doctor right away about the risks and benefits of this medication.
+Your doctor should order a pregnancy test before you start this medication.
+Women using this medication should ask about reliable forms of birth control during treatment and for 6 months after the last dose.
+Men using this medication should ask about reliable forms of birth control during treatment and for 3 months after the last dose.
+If you or your partner becomes pregnant, talk to your doctor right away about the risks and benefits of this medication.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 Melphalan is very similar to melphalan flufenamide.
 Do not use medications containing melphalan flufenamide while using melphalan.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 Not applicable.
 This medication is given in a hospital or clinic and will not be stored at home.